petchpanu/Data-Science-for-Healthcare/Sentiment Analysis/Deep Learning TH/README.md

 # Thai Language Sentiment Analysis of Three Major Hospitals using Deep Learning

 This project aims to experiment sentiment analysis using Thai comments.
+The project divided into two experiments, train the model with and without Thai stopwords.
+This was done to find whether removing stopwords would help in model prediction or not.
 The data were scraped from https://www.honestdocs.co/.

 ## Prerequisites